This workshop is located in Weybridge, Surrey.

 - Images to work with.

-The cost of this workshop is £395 and it includes a 50-page workbook, Fotospeed fine art paper, pigment inks, use of Canon and Epson printers, coffee, tea and biscuits on arrival and at breaks during the day and a sandwich lunch.
+The cost of this two-day workshop is £405 and it includes a 50-page workbook, Fotospeed fine art paper, pigment inks, use of Canon and Epson printers, coffee, tea and biscuits on arrival and at breaks during the day and a sandwich lunch.

 To secure your place on this workshop, we take a £100 deposit payable now which you can pay by clicking the PayPal link below (no PayPal account needed).